RLE-Foundation/rllte/docs/index.md

 ---

-Inspired by the long-term evolution (LTE) standard project in telecommunications, aiming to provide development components for and standards for advancing RL research and applications. **RLLTE** is **not** designed to provide specific RL algorithms but a toolkit for producing algorithms.
+Inspired by the long-term evolution (LTE) standard project in telecommunications, aiming to provide development components for and standards for advancing RL research and applications. **RLLTE** is **not** designed to provide specific RL algorithms but a framework for producing algorithms.

 <div align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ShVdiHHyXFM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>